-Manuae is about 100 km south-east of Aitutaki, when the weather allows, Manuae’s stunningly beautiful lagoon can be viewed from the air when flying from Aitutaki to Atiu.
-It is an uninhabited nature reserve and an important seabird and turtle breeding ground.
+Manuae is about 100 km south-east of Aitutaki.
+When the weather allows, Manuae’s stunningly beautiful lagoon can be viewed from the air when flying from Aitutaki to Atiu.

-Takutea Seabirds thrive on this pristine little uninhabited island that is just a few miles off the north-east coast of Atiu.
-This wildlife sanctuary is administered by a trust.
-Permission for visits is needed from the Trust Chairman and High Chief Rongomatane Ariki.
+Takutea Seabirds thrive on this pristine, little, uninhabited island that is just a few miles off the north-east coast of Atiu.
+This wildlife sanctuary is administered by a trust and permission for visits is needed from the Trust Chairman and High Chief Rongomatane Ariki.

-Manihiki is an atoll made up of a cluster of 40 tiny coral islets which form a ring around a huge, clear deep blue lagoon.
-A true escape from the modern world, time here stands still, untouched by the trappings of tourism.
+Manihiki is an atoll made up of 40 tiny coral islets, which form a ring around a huge, clear and deep blue lagoon.
+A true escape from the modern world, time here stands still.
 The pearl farming centre of the Cook Islands, legendary black pearl farms built by local families on coral outcrops are scattered across the turquoise lagoon.